Amplifying the Cosmological Collider with Ghost Spectators: Cosmological Collider

 After expanding the modes for $s\to 0$, taking their leading contribution and replacing it in the propagators, the only remaining integral is of the form

 where $\Re(l+\Delta)>-1$.
 In the above integral, a small deformation is introduced $k\eta \rightarrow (1 \mp i\xi)\,k\eta$, to account for the time- and anti-time-ordering contours.
 This deformation arises naturally within the Schwinger--Keldysh formalism, which prescribes the correct contour in the path-integral representation of expectation values (see Appendix~\ref{appendixkeldysh} for details).
 The same integral structure appears in the de~Sitter scenario.
-For the mixed seed function, we have
+For the non-local terms of the mixed seed function, we have

 We can recast the product of $J^{l_1,\Delta_\pm}_{\pm}$ as

 These integrals give rise to nonlocal terms that have an oscillatory behavior due to the mass of the fields in the bulk, which characterizes particle production.~There are three important cases for the mixed seed: \begin{itemize} \item the case where \(l_1 = l_2 = 0\) reproduces the amplitude of the trispectrum originating from the interaction $(\partial_{\eta}\varphi)^2\sigma$; \item the case where \(l_1 = l_2 = -2\) corresponds to next-to-leading-order corrections to the power spectrum \cite{Aoki:2023wdc} and also includes amplitudes involving external conformal de Sitter particles with mass $m^2 = 2H^2$; \item The last case where \(l_1 = 0, l_2 = -2\) is particularly relevant for inflationary phenomenology, allowing connections to cosmological observables. \end{itemize} The last two cases are especially useful for comparing with standard de Sitter scenarios previously considered in the literature \cite{Arkani-Hamed:2018kmz, Baumann:2019oyu, Arkani-Hamed:2015bza}.
 Let us take the case $l_1=l_2=-2$.~The mixed seed in the collapsed limit is the following.